 Give yourself space, whether you are home with your significant other, or you have children everywhere in your house – you need to have a space of your own where you can go to take a moment to collect yourself and your thoughts.
 It could be a hot bath at the end of the day, or a cup of coffee on the porch in the morning.
 A few moments of solitude in our crazy lives can go a long way to helping your mind stay calm.

 Finally, and possibly most important, we all need to stay connected during these trying times.
 Social isolation is a slippery slope for alcoholics, and now more than ever we need to make use of our phone.
 Stay close to your network and call your sober friends and sponsor as often as possible.
-Even calls made to your family and friends outside of the program will help you to get out of your own head for a few minutes.
+Even calls made to your family and friends outside of the program will help you to get out of your own head for a few minutes and feel less isolated in recovery.
 A lot of families are catching up with one another through virtual dinner parties.
 There are a number of online platforms out there that enable visual conferencing.
 You can place your digital device at the end of the table and pull together friends and loved ones from across the country or just down the street.
 And remember, each call you make is also helping the person on the other end.

 We are all in this together, and as alcoholics we have been through worse so now is no time to take your foot off the gas.
 There are a multitude of online meetings being offered, so you can even check out some outside of your normal circuit.
 One thing is certain, now is not the time to start slacking on meetings as it is too easy to become complacent and not go back.
 If you are having trouble finding meetings, just ask!
 We at High Watch are offering three AA meetings a day, and are always available to help.